 What will the course prepare me for?

 You can progress to a number of careers or to higher education from this course.
-Many of our students go on to university to study dance, choreography, dance therapy, creative, media and performing arts courses with great success.
+Many of our students go on to university to study dance, choreography, dance therapy, creative media and performing arts courses with great success.
 Past students have become professional dancers on cruise ships or work and perform for dance companies, or as dance and PE teachers, red coat entertainers and children’s entertainers.

 You will be given one homework task per week.
 This homework task will be something which requires you to think around the subject you are studying and will further your knowledge accordingly.
 Sometimes you may have to complete an assignment outside of lesson time which may involve rehearsing, report writing or performing.
 You will complete regular dance rehearsal diary entries to record your progress throughout the course.

 What materials will I need to provide?